-On 18 January 2023, a Shareholders' Agreement was signed relating to the formation of a company for the development and operation of a low-carbon ammonia production plant at the Ruwais Derivative and Industrial Complex.
-Following this, on behalf of the project, the Company has signed the Engineering, Procurement and Construction ('EPC') contract with Tecnimont S.P.A.
+On 18 January 2023, a Shareholders' Agreement was signed relating to the formation of a company for the development and operation of a low-carbon ammonia production plant ('Project') at the Ruwais Derivative and Industrial Complex.
+The company, Taziz Ammonia - L.L.C - O.P.C., was incorporated on 15 March 2024.